 - You can invest in assets in a non-working parent's name.
 The non-working parent can have a lower marginal tax rate and therefore income from investments may incur lower tax.

-- You may be able to claim an 18% tax offset on super contributions of up to $3,000 you make on behalf of your non-working or low-income-earning spouse.
+- You may be able to claim a tax offset of up to $540 a year on behalf of your non-working or low-income-earning spouse if you meet certain conditions.

 5. Protecting your family against the worst